The Best Waves Plugins for Mastering 2024

 There is a small learning curve involved with the Abbey Road TG Mastering Chain.
 Especially if you’re not used to operating older analog equipment (or plugins modeled of them).
 The nature of some of the controls (particularly on the compressor) is not instantly obvious.
 The silver lining is that this plugin forces you to listen carefully and make decisions based on what you are hearing.
 That is a good thing in my books.

 The reason I included this plugin here is simply because I love how it sounds.
 I am especially fond of the compressor.
 It’s very good for adding thickness and glue or creating subtle pumping movement.
 It has fantastic Mid-Side and sidechaining options, which make it a lot more versatile than it may seem at the first glance.
-It is the best Waves compressor for mastering.
-The stereo widener on the TG Mastering Chain can also sound amazing with the right material.
-The EQ is good too – vibey and quick to get good results with.
+Depending on the sound you’re looking for, it could be the best Waves compressor for mastering.

-Waves Abbey Road TG Mastering Chain Tips
+Waves Abbey Road TG Mastering Chain Tips for Mastering:

 • You can expand the modules to get more functionality.
 Click the little switch on the top right corner of each module.
 Easy to miss!